 By applying principles of Agile software development, businesses can quickly adapt their products to changing market requirements, increase team motivation, and responsibility for the overall result.
 Taking advantage of these benefits, teams manage to release high-quality software to the market faster.

 However, in the very beginning, the introduction of QA into the Agile delivery landscape may raise some difficulties.

 These issues constitute only a small part of all challenging points.
-We provided the answers to the most common questions regarding the implementation of QA processes based on Agile principles or strengthening current project course.
+We provided the answers to the most common questions regarding the implementation of QA processes based on Agile principles or strengthening the current project course.
 Let’s check them out.

-Solutions belonging to banking sphere are often characterized by complex business logic, and the stakes are too high to let a mistake into production.
-Therefore, the detailed documentation will eliminate any variations in sense.
+Solutions belonging to the banking sphere are often characterized by complex business logic, and the stakes are too high to let a mistake into production.
+Therefore, the detailed documentation will eliminate any variations in the sense.

 Agile methodology helps prepare testing artifacts and change them gradually if necessary.
 What are the benefits of such an approach?

 Firstly, at the initial stage of product development, you may have a vague idea, with no precise details.
 Process flexibility will allow you to develop its structure gradually and release without any challenges.

 Secondly, with Agile, you can quickly adjust to any market trends.
 If you want to add new functionality or replace the current one with its more relevant version, you can swiftly add or replace the appropriate part of the documentation.

 Agile is a set of principles that provides a unique direction for each project.

 Hence, there exists a variety of possible methods.
 They are similar in many ways and are aimed at synchronizing the work of the team and speeding up product delivery.